bernieplug/eepelican/content/blog/negative-reviews-help.md

 Since this is a fantasy, we can give you the benefit of the doubt and assume that every positive review you’ve received was legitimate.
 For each review, a unique customer bought your product, received it, and decided of their own volition to write a beaming recommendation.

-Even if this were the case, consider a customer’s perspective.
-Let’s say you’ve clicked on the product page of something you’re interested in, and you can’t find a single negative review.
+Even if this were the case, consider the customer’s perspective.
+Let’s say you're browsing Amazon looking to buy, and you’ve just clicked on the product page of something you’re interested in.
+You look through it and you can’t find a single negative review.
 All across the board, as far back as the product has been released, there are only positive reviews.
 Is your first thought: “This product looks perfect!
 I’ll buy it right away!”

 It’s more likely that you’d have about five different alarm bells going off in your head.